-- More specifically, Sanity in Call of Cthulhu.
-When you fail a roll, your Sanity decreases, making it easier to fail rolls, although this is meant to represent the descent into madness.
+- Sanity in Call of Cthulhu.
+When you fail a roll, your Sanity decreases, making it easier to fail rolls, to represent the descent into madness.

 - Blood Bowl had so much of a problem with this that most of the changes in the fourth edition were intended to fix it.
 They actually managed to do the exact opposite, and the so-called Living Rulebook was created to fix that damage.
 Nowadays Blood Bowl is more boring but also more balanced.